World Englishes: History of English

 English is a West Germanic language that originated from the Anglo-Frisian dialects brought by Germanic invaders into Britain.
 Initially, Old English was a diverse group of dialects, reflecting the varied origins of the Anglo-Saxon kingdoms of England.
 Eventually, one of these dialects, Late West Saxon, came to dominate.

-The original Old English was then influenced by two further waves of invasion: the first by speakers of the Scandinavian branch of the Germanic language family, who conquered and colonized parts of Britain in the 8th and 9th centuries; the second by the Normans in the 11th century, who spoke Old Norman and ultimately developed a Norman variety called Anglo-Norman.
+The original Old English was then influenced by two further waves of invasion: the first by speakers of the Scandinavian branch of the Germanic language family, who conquered and colonized parts of Britain in the 8th and 9th centuries; the second by the Norman Conquest of England in the 11th century, by invaders who spoke Old Norman and ultimately developed a Norman variety called Anglo-Norman.
 For two centuries after the Norman Conquest, French became the language of everyday life among the upper classes in England.
 Although the language of the masses remained English, the bilingual character of England in this period was thus formed.

 During the Middle English period, France and England experienced a process of separation.
 This period of conflicting interests and feelings of resentment was later termed the Hundred Years' War.
 By the beginning of the 14th century, English had regained universal use and become the principal tongue of all England, but not without having undergone significant change.

 During the Renaissance, patriotic feelings regarding English brought about the recognition of English as the national language of England.
 The language was advocated as acceptable for learned and literary use.
 With the Great Vowel Shift, the language in this period matured to a standard and differed significantly from the Middle English period, becoming recognizably "modern".

 By the 18th century, three main forces were driving the direction of the English language: (1) to reduce the language to rule and effect a standard of correct usage; (2) to refine the language by removing supposed defects and introducing certain improvements; and (3) to fix English permanently in the desired form.
 This desire for system and regularity in the language contrasted with the individualism and spirit of independence characterized by the previous age.

 By the 19th century, the expansion of the British Empire, as well as global trade, had led to the spread of English around the world.
 The rising importance of some of England's larger colonies and former colonies, such as the rapidly developing United States, enhanced the value of the English varieties spoken in these regions, encouraging the belief, among the local populations, that their distinct varieties of English should be granted equal standing with the standard of Great Britain.